yousean-ai/UGS/Usage.md

 <img alt="Disable editor" src="https://github.com/winder/Universal-G-Code-Sender/raw/master/pictures/editor-disable-settings.png" width="600"/>

 ## Designer
-The designer is a really simple CAD/CAM tool which allows you to draw simple vector graphics and/or import SVG or DXF-files.
-The shapes will then be assigned to toolpath operations.
+The designer is a really simple CAD/CAM tool which allows you to draw simple vector graphics or import SVG, DXF or [Carbide Create](https://cutrocket.com/)-files.
+The shapes can then be assigned to a tool path operation.
 The designer is intended to be a quick way to generate gcode and to get started with your machine.

 <img alt="Designer" src="https://github.com/winder/Universal-G-Code-Sender/raw/master/pictures/2.0_platform_designer.png" width="800"/>